zeynepandsoy/Flask-Traffic-Web-App/README.md

 ## Set-up

+# Please ask Sarah Sanders to mark this coursework herself, i have discussed this with her as there may be misunderstandings about the use of json? duzelt bunu

-You will need to a Python environment e.g create and activate a venv.
+Python environment is created, please activate a venv.

 Install the packages from requirements.txt.

-*To run the app enter below command in terminal:
+*To app is ran entering below command in terminal:

 python3 -m flask --app 'COMP0034_CW2/traffic_app:create_app("config.DevConfig")' --debug run

+*Tests are run entering below command in terminal: python -m pytest -v tests/ -W ignore::DeprecationWarning